 Jammu to Dharamshala

 We got up at around 10 in the morning.
-There was nothing special about today’s journey and it as going to be just a drive back home.
-I bid goodbye to sister after breakfast, drove straight nonstop to Dharamshala and reached home at 4 in the afternoon.
+There was nothing special about today’s journey and it was going to be just a drive back home.
+I bid goodbye to my sister after breakfast, drove straight nonstop to Dharamshala, and reached home at 4 in the afternoon.

 Like all good things come to an end, the trip to Leh also ended.
-I learned a lot of positives lessons with me during this trip.
+I learned a lot of positives lessons during this trip.